Arthur-Vic/Simple-Calculator/README.md

 ## Customization

 You can customize the appearance of the calculator by modifying the attributes of the buttons in the `main.py` script.

+### Future Changes

+I want to implement the support for keyboard input, giving the user more options for the interaction with the program.